Measuring dissimilarity between convex cones by means of max-min angles: Numerical experiments

 For a fixed $i = i^0$ and $ k = k^0$, we compute $\textrm{Dis}_r(P_{i^0},Q^{k^0}_j)$ for each $j = 1,...,8$, and we classify $P_i$ as belonging to class $j^*$, where $j^* = \textrm{argmin}_{j=1,...8} \textrm{Dis}_r(P_{i^0},Q^{k^0}_j)$.
 If $j^*= i^0$, then the classification is successful.
 The classification accuracy is computed as the number of cones $P_i$ correctly classified over the total number (i.e., 8).

-Since the dataset includes ten objects per class, we can repeat the above procedure ten times, each time considering a different object as the test cone $P_i$ and building the training cone on the remaining objects as explained above.
-These ten different experiments are graphically represented in Fig.~\ref{fig:exp}.
+Since the dataset includes $10$ objects per class, we can repeat the above procedure $10$ times, each time considering a different object as the test cone $P_i$ and building the training cone on the remaining objects as explained above.
+These $10$ different experiments are graphically represented in Fig.~\ref{fig:exp}.

 The performance of the proposed approach for image set classification is presented in Fig.~\ref{fig:CNN_Dis}, which reports the accuracy across the ten experiments considering the dissimilarity measures $\Dis_r(P,Q)$ with $r = 1, 2,$ and $\infty$.
 The horizontal axis represents the number of objects used to build the training cone for each class.
 These figures show that our approach (Algorithm~\ref{CP} with iterates defined by applying \texttt{fmicon} to the master program~\eqref{master}) could correctly classify $7$ classes out of $8$ on average for all the training cone configurations, that is, varying $k$ from $1$ to $5$.
 The performance is slightly better with a number of objects equal to $4$ or $5$, as more experiments correctly classified all classes.
 Regarding the use of a particular norm in the definition of the dissimilarity measure, we find the results comparable.
 The use of the $\ell^1$-norm leads to slightly better average results when the maximum number of objects is used, however, the $l^\infty$ norm shows better value when only one object is considered, i.e., in the \emph{Few-Shot Learning} paradigm, where classification must be performed under limited data conditions.